MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Campaign.md

 Boolean|Returns **true** if this campaign is removed; otherwise, **false**.

 ## <a name="newadgroupbuilder"></a>newAdGroupBuilder
-Returns an ad group builder that you use to add an ad group to this campaign.
+Returns a [builder](../concepts/builders.md) that you use to add an ad group to this campaign.

 ### Returns
 |Type|Description|
 |-|-
-[AdGroupBuilder](AdGroupBuilder.md)|The ad group builder that you use to add an ad group to this campaign.
+[AdGroupBuilder](AdGroupBuilder.md)|The builder that you use to add an ad group to this campaign.

 ## <a name="pause"></a>pause
 Pauses this campaign.